Instructor of Viticulture and Enology

 Jenne Baldwin-Eaton started her career in winemaking with Plum Creek Cellars in 1994.
 For 22 years, Baldwin-Eaton made award-winning wines from 100% Colorado grown grapes and was involved in all aspects of running a commercial winery.

 The success and growth of the Colorado wine industry is very important to Baldwin-Eaton and as an instructor, her goal is to pass along years of accrued knowledge and practical experience.
-She is currently developing and teaching the first Colorado AAS in Viticulture and Enology program at Western Colorado Community College.
-Baldwin-Eaton teaches the courses through a combination of ground work fundamentals and hands-on experience.
-Students have an opportunity to work at the college vineyard, make wine on campus and gain knowledge from folks in the wine industry.
+In 2017, she developed the first Colorado AAS in Viticulture and Enology program at Western Colorado Community College, a division of Colorado Mesa University.
+Courses are designed to be taught in-person through a combination of ground work fundamentals and hands-on experience.
+Students learn fundamentals of sustainable viticulture and focusing on plants suitable for Colorado.
+They are taught how to make wine including the fundamentals of fermentation, the wine production cycle, wine sensory analysis and how to discern good wine.
+General business management and marketing practices related to winery operations are also part of the curriculum.
+Baldwin-Eaton, working with the industry, leads her students in applied research trials with wine-making techniques for increasing the success and quality in wine production unique to Colorado’s climate.
 She is also available as a wine consultant.

 Baker Family Wines